MohammadBnei/grpctodo-server/README.md

 # Conclusion

 gRPC on the browser is now possible.
-It is a little complex to put in place, but once the foundation are set up it becomes a breeze to develop new functionalities, have a nice and secure bi-directionnal stream, backward and frontward compatibility...
+It is a little complex to put in place, but once the foundation are set up it becomes a breeze to develop new functionalities, have a nice and secure bi-directionnal stream, backward and forward compatibility...